sujit-rakshe/CodeClauseInternship_Password_Generator/README.md

 # **Project 1: Random Password Generator with Tkinter GUI in Python**

-**Internship Project at CodeCalcuss**
+**Internship Project at CodeClause**

 A Python project that generates secure random passwords with a user-friendly Tkinter GUI.
-This project is part of my Python development internship at CodeCalcuss.
+This project is part of my Python development internship at CodeClause.

 ## Features